 Felt is good for soundproofing.
 The material’s densely packed fibers work to prevent the transmission of unwanted sound waves from a source to your ears.
 A felt material can also add comfort and aesthetic interest to an interior design.

 This article discusses topics related to felt and its soundproofing properties.
-Below I will explain how felt works, its soundproofing qualities, and how it compares to other soundproofing materials.
+Below I will explain how felt works, its soundproofing qualities, and how it compares to other flooring materials.
 Let’s dive right in.

 Also read: Cork vs. Foam for Soundproofing